hanishkvc/prgs-docs-spreadsheetkvc/README.md

 On pressing 'i', 'e' from the default command mode, the user can enter this mode.

-In this mode the user either enters a new content for the cell and or edit the existing content of the cell.
+In this mode the user either enters a new content for the cell and or edits the existing content of the cell.

 As and when the user presses the Enter key, the cell data entered till that point gets